plone/volto/docs/source/upgrade-guide/index.md

 Added support for Node.js 22, since it will become LTS on 2024-10-29.

 Long Term Support (LTS) for {term}`Node.js` 18 by the Node.js community will end on 2025-04-30.
-Volto 18 no longer supports Node.js 18, since it only supports the last two LTS versions.
+Volto 18 no longer supports Node.js 18, since Volto only supports the latest two LTS versions.
 Volto might continue to work on Node.js 18, but it is not tested in CI.

 Please update your projects to a supported Node.js version, either 20 or 22.